vultisig/.github/profile/README.md

 * 3 of 4 (most secure)

 🔮 Threshold-Sig Vaults are better than Single-Sig or Multi-sig Wallets:
-1) If you leak or lose a single-sig wallet, you can lose everything
+1) Vault shares do not store funds - thus no funds at risk if you lose a key.
-2) There is no on-chain registration of signing-keys (such as Bitcoin or EVM Multi-sigs)
+2) There is no on-chain registration of signing-keys.
 3) Threshold-Sigs are compatible on all chains (Multi-sigs are not)
 4) Threshold-Sigs are fully DeFi compatible (Multi-sigs are not)